rokiwi/old/_posts/articles/2013-05-22-sample-post-images.md

 ---
 layout: article
-title: "A Post with Images"
+title: "A Post about New Zealand"
 categories: articles
 excerpt: "Examples and code for displaying images in posts."
 tags: [sample, images, test]